hydraulic-software/conveyor/guidebook/docs/tutorial/8-explore-the-integration.md

 ### Maven projects

 For Maven there's no plugin.
-Instead Conveyor will read the project classpath by running the output of the `mvn` command and using it directly as configuration.
+Instead Conveyor will discover the JARs in your project by running the output of the `mvn` command and using it directly as configuration.
 Other aspects like project name must be specified explicitly.
 Better import from Maven is planned in a future release.

 ??? warning "Maven on Windows"
     Currently, automatic import from Maven only works on UNIX.
 On Windows you'll need to follow the instructions below for "other build systems".